RudeDude/bash_stuff/README.md

 * randenc.sh -- Use GPG to turn a stream of data into a stream of noise.
 * README.md -- Self references AaAAAaaaAAA!
 * shellMost.sh -- Check up on your most common bash activity.
+* blame -- Runs top for a couple seconds and tells you the user with most CPU